upala-digital-identity/docs/source/explosive-bots.rst

 The only thing which is necessary is to follow the **bot explosion rules**.
 That is a group is supposed to maintain a pool, bot explosion reward and member scores, bot explosion feature and exit feature are the only necessary parameters of a group.
 The rest is optional.
 There is no token economy and no governance model.

-The rest is out of protocol.
-However it is the strength of the system.
+That's it! **The rest is out of protocol.** However it is the strength of the system.
 It shows how Upala can unite different systems.

 ..
 A group may chose any currency as long as it can pay bot reward in DAI.
 There is a penalty for not doing so.